 Environmental civil cases are different from the conventional civil cases, both in terms of substance law and procedural law.
 In addition to outstanding skill on normal civil cases, an environment lawyer must also be able to demonstrate the understanding and good analytical skills on laws as well as practical litigation formulating strategy to convince the judges despite of the minimum evidences.
 As for procedural, scientific evidence is of paramount factor in environmental cases.

-Fauzul Abrar, founding partner of MAA has been trusted by the Ministry of Environment (KLHK) to represent the above cases along with a team of lawyers from KLHK itself and the Attorney General Office.
+Fauzul Abrar, founding partner of MAA has been trusted by the Ministry of Environment to represent the above cases along with the lawyers from the Attorney General Office.
 The team has successfully drafted a sound legal claim on Kallista Alam which then became the basic formulation of all civil claims on forest fire cases.

 Innovation is the key ingredient to surviving in today’s business models rich with economic disruptions, though creative as they are.
 Services industries have expanded from its conventional style and now collaboratively work applying the blue-ocean strategy.
 White label services are rising providing innovative and fast-changing services to multinational companies, such as concierge services for credit card issuers so that premium clients are pampered to any demands, insurance companies cutting cost by outsourcing risk assessment for their insurance coverage and calculation or commonly known as third-party administration (TPA) services and health services support companies.

-Recently, the Government of Indonesia is promoting the use of One Single Submission, a platform for integrated licensing procedures from center and regional government to facilitate ease of doing business in Indonesia (https://www.oss.go.id).
+To boost investment, the Government of Indonesia is promoting the use of One Single Submission, a platform for integrated licensing procedures from center and regional government to facilitate ease of doing business in Indonesia (https://www.oss.go.id).
 Though it is in early stage, but business actors, specially foreign investors and small businesses, have high hopes that this initiative will cut the red tape and thus improve business performances.
 MAA is communicating this OSS to its clients so that they may make most benefit out of it.
+The fact that now the OSS has been run in effort to integrate and streamline the licensing process, still some are continue facing technical hurdles in its application.
+MAA team has been equipped with knowledge and experiences that would help client fixing and resolving this new system.

 Contact us at firstname.lastname@example.org if you wish to consult MAA on investment process before the BKPM.